ibm-cloud-docs/cephaas/cluster-health-indicators.md

 In cluster details, you can:

-- View detailed status information.
+- View detailed status information (status comes from ROKS cluster health).
 - Review storage quota and usage metrics.
 - Check for alerts or warnings that require action.
 - Access the OpenShift console for cluster-level operations.

+For cluster-level diagnostics, health checks, and troubleshooting that go beyond storage and quota management, use the Red Hat OpenShift on IBM Cloud console and documentation.
+{: tip}

 ## Next steps
 {: #cluster-health-next}